joel-jeremy/externalized-properties/docs/property-conversion.md

 # Property Conversion

 Externalized Properties has powerful support for conversion of properties to various types.
-There are several built-in converters but it is very easy to create a custom converter by implementing the `Converter` interface.
+There are several built-in converters but it is very easy to create a custom converter by implementing the [Converter](../core/src/main/java/io/github/joeljeremy7/externalizedproperties/core/Converter.java) interface.

-To convert a property via the proxy interface, just set the method return type to the target type, and the library will handle the conversion behind the scenes - using the registered converters.
+To convert properties, just set return types of the proxy interface methods to the target type, and the library will handle the conversion behind the scenes - using the registered converters.

 ```java
 public interface ApplicationProperties {